liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 +$$$

-**Note:** If you plan on using the IBM JDK with your JBoss server, you'll need to complete some additional steps.
+**Note:** If you plan on using the IBM JDK with your JBoss server, you must complete some additional steps.
 First, navigate to the `$JBOSS_HOME/modules/com/liferay/portal/main/module.xml` file and insert the following dependency within the `<dependencies>` element: